 John Everell, London

-A fine Geo III brass bound ebony veneered table clock of small size.
+A fine Geo II brass bound ebony veneered table clock of small size.
+Circa 1740

 John Everell is recorded as working, "Over against the new Church in the Strand".
 He was apprenticed in 1698 to Edward Norris and died in 1747.